Close Menu

 No expensive toys required.
 Just a pot and the empty bottles.

-At one point, he stopped stirring completely and focused on balancing a bottle cap on the flat edge of the turner.
-Fully locked in.
+At one point, he stopped stirring completely and focused on balancing a bottle cap on the flat edge of the spatula.

-Why This Simple Activity Is Really Good for Your Toddler
+Why This Activity Is Great for Your Toddler’s Development

 Toddler boy sitting at a table stirring empty milk bottles in an aluminum pot for a pretend play activity.